 - Real estate agents

-You should know that professional liability insurance may be sold to you under a different name.
+You should know that professional liability insurance may sell under a different name.
 For example, if you’re a medical provider, your professional liability insurance policy could be called medical malpractice insurance.
-It can also go by the name of errors and omissions insurance, commonly when sold to real estate agents.
+It can also go by the name "errors and omissions insurance," common when sold to real estate agents.

-Now let’s take a look at how professional liability insurance works.
-These policies are usually arranged on a claims-made basis.
-This means that your coverage can only be used for claims that are made during your policy period.
-You can expect your professional liability insurance policy to protect you against losses that come from a claim that is made against you or your business.
+You can only use your coverage for claims made during your policy period.
+You can expect your professional liability insurance policy to protect you against losses that come from a claim made against you or your business.

-With any insurance policy, you can only receive coverage for claims that are covered by your policy.
-If your client or patient claims that you made an error, omitted information or were negligent, it will probably be covered by your policy.
+With any insurance policy, you can only receive coverage for claims covered by your policy.
+If a client or patient claims that you made an error, omitted information or were negligent, your policy will probably cover it.
 This is true whether you made an error or omitted information, or did not.
 The most careful provider can face a claim from a disgruntled client who believes that you were negligent.

 Professional Liability Policies